fulcrumapp/fulcrum-js/README.markdown

 #### find

 Finds a single resource.
-Parameters are a resource id and callback.
+Parameters are a resource id and a callback.
 The callback should accept an error and resource object, representing a form, record, changeset, etc.

 ```javascript
 var formFound = function (error, form) {